Balkans Odyssey - 11 days

 Overnight: Zagreb | Dinner

 Zagreb - Bled.
 We start the day with a sightseeing tour of the nation's capital.
-Visits will be made to the fortified Upper Town (the city’s historical centre), St Mark’s Church with its stunning multi-coloured tiled roof, the Croatian National Theatre, University and Zagreb Cathedral, with its towering Gothic spires.
+We will make our way to the fortified Upper Town (the city’s historical centre), passing St Mark’s Church with its stunning multi-coloured tiled roof, the Croatian National Theatre, University and Zagreb Cathedral, with its towering Gothic spires.

 This afternoon we continue to the beautiful town of Bled in the Julian Alps - famous for its thermal lake.

 Bled - Ljubljana - Plitvice.
 After breakfast we drive to Ljubljana, the Slovenian capital and take part in a guided tour of the old city.
 We'll see the Three Bridges, Baroque Town Hall, Robba’s Fountain and visit the colourful open-air central Market, selling beautifully smoked cheeses, meats and fresh fruit and vegetables.
 Nibble your way around!